tedneward/Research/content/languages/esoteric/index.md

 * [foogol](http://www.bertnase.de/html/foogol.html): A (vax) compiler for a tiny ALGOL-like language
 * Golfscript: stack-oriented aimed at solving problems in as few keystrokes as possible (described at https://trove42.com/top-20-strangest-programming-languages/)
 * Grass: functional language using only W, w, v characters, so source code looks like a field of grass (described at https://trove42.com/top-20-strangest-programming-languages/)
+* [Haifu](https://www.dangermouse.net/esoteric/haifu.html): a programming language to address the lack of Eastern philosophy in the current set of commonly used languages such as C and Java.
+The meanings of "haifu" all describe essential qualities of the language. *Note: The specification for Haifu is not quite complete.*
 * [JSFuck](http://www.jsfuck.com/): an esoteric and educational programming style based on the atomic parts of JavaScript.
 It uses only six different characters to write and execute code.
 * l33t: designed to be as confusing as possible (described at https://trove42.com/top-20-strangest-programming-languages/)
 * Omgrofl: LOLCODE clone (described at https://trove42.com/top-20-strangest-programming-languages/)